robertefry/RockHopperStandards/README.md

 </details>

-The `target_rockhopper_standards` function is used to configure a CMake target by enabling the set of RockHopper Standards.
+The `target_rockhopper_standards` function is used to configure a CMake target by enabling the set of standards from RockHopper Standards.

 ```cmake
 target_rockhopper_standards(